 - Include images of various types of cartons

-We have resources to help educate residents and promote carton recycling, including our best practices doc for communcating cartons to residents and a consumer friendly website where residents can find information and a series of engaging and fun communication materials.
+We have resources to help educate residents and promote carton recycling, including our best practices doc for communcating cartons to residents and our community toolkit, full of materials and creative to share on your website, social media channels and more.